 “You can expect a 66% decrease in the time taken to open online accounts with co-browsing.” – Acquire

 Whether it’s a B2B customer or a B2C one, everyone loves a seamless, friction-free customer experience.
-This is where using a visually-driven co-browsing feature can act as a boon and allow you to provide personalized customer support that’s unmatched in terms of convenience, speed, and quality:
+This is where using a visually-driven co-browsing feature can act as a boon and allow you to provide personalized customer support that’s unmatched in terms of convenience, speed, and quality, If you've decided to implement phone service methods for communication, make sure to learn about VoIP to make it more effective.

 Using intuitive technologies such as Acquire’s co-browsing feature can facilitate a seamless end-to-end B2B customer experience with common issues getting resolved at light speed.
 It allows you to offer instant support to users and literally guide them out of troubled waters, thereby enhancing the customer satisfaction levels.